jacygao/jacygao.github.io/content/post/event-sourcing.md

 [Martin Fowler described](https://youtu.be/STKCRSUsyP0?t=1392) a sucessful Event Sourcing system can fully recover an application state from a major failure by replaying the full history of events.

-This aspect of Event Sourcing is very powerful but is also dangerous when Event Sourcing is implemented with Commands.
+This aspect of Event Sourcing is very powerful but is also dangerous when Event Sourcing is implemented incorrectly with Commands.

 The difference between Events and Commands is subtle.
 Often the name of an event is just the past tense of its command.